cksystemsteaching/selfie/README.md

 `beq rs1,rs2,imm`: `if (rs1 == rs2) { pc = pc + imm } else { pc = pc + 4 }` with `-2^12 <= imm < 2^12` and `imm % 2 == 0`

-If the two source registers `rs1` and `rs2` contain the same value, the branch is taken by using the immediate value `imm` as `pc`-relative offset, that is, relative to the address of the `beq` instruction itself.
+If the two source registers `rs1` and `rs2` contain the same value, the branch is taken by using the immediate value `imm` as pc-relative offset, that is, relative to the address of the `beq` instruction itself.
 The immediate value, as before, is interpreted as signed integer.
 A positive immediate value instructs the CPU to branch *forward* in memory while a negative value makes the CPU branch *backward* in memory.
 In order to maximize the range of branching the `beq` instruction is encoded in a format we have also not seen yet called the *B-Format*:

 ```
 // RISC-V B Format